THOMAS M. M. HEMY (1852-1937) - PAGE 19

 An image of that print is next.
 The entire image is here.

 It was purchased, in the last few years, (that means at or about 2000/2001) in Austin, Texas, & after the purchase, a raised-letter stamped seal at the lower left corner was discovered.
-The stamped seal is that of the Printsellers Association and has the initials "JZN" in the center of the seal.
+The stamped seal is that of the Printsellers Association and has the initials 'JZN' in the center of the seal.
 Is it possible that any visitor to this site would know the value of such an item?
 If so, I would be very pleased to know.
-An Austin, Texas, art appraiser stated, I understand, that the print is worth in excess of U.S. $2,000.
+An Austin, Texas, art appraiser stated, presumably at about 2000/2001, I understand, that the print was worth in excess of U.S. $2,000.

 Most interesting to the Webmaster was that at the right bottom of the print was an image of the artist and his signature.
 As next follows:

-And here, at right, is the large thumbnail image of the final painting, as it is available as a print for purchase from EasyArt right here (search for 'Hemy').
+And here, at right, is the large thumbnail image of the final painting, as it (used to be) available as a print for purchase from EasyArt.
 At left is a scan of the black & white image that appeared in Boy's Own Paper.
 The two images, i.e. the coloured sketch image above & the twin images of the final work both below & now above also, are quite different as I am sure you will agree.